 - Faster Image Insert – when you start uploading multiple photographs for your posts, you will realize that the built-in functionality for inserting images is quite limited.
 The Faster Image Insert plugin will let you insert multiple uploaded images at once, which will save plenty of time on posts with more than a few images.

-- Lightbox Plus – by default, WordPress opens large versions of files in a new page.
-Lightbox Plus will load images on the fly and will let your visitors view posted photographs in the same window as your post.
+- Simple Lightbox – by default, WordPress opens large versions of files in a new page.
+Simple Lightbox will load images on the fly and will let your visitors view posted photographs in the same window as your post.
 You can set up all kinds of backgrounds for your Lightbox to match your WordPress theme.